 Pegging Stone Cold Beads Fishing Beads

 Many Anglers like to peg their beads, We generally do not peg our Stone Cold Beads but if you do there are some best practices to follow.
-First when fishing Stone Cold Beads do not use line looping or knot methods.
+First when fishing Stone Cold Beads do not use the line looping or knot methods.
 Unlike soft beads for plastic beads, Stone Cold Beads are solid similar to glass beads, they can cut your line if pegged incorrectly.
 If you wish to peg Stone Cold Beads use a rubber band or any of the other rubber style pegs available today.
 This will protect your fishing line and significantly prevent line breakage.

 Selecting The Correct Fishing Beads Size